measure-sh/measure/self-host/sessionator/README.md

 To ingest sessions from a local directory,

-1. navigate to the local directory
+1. Navigate to the local directory
-2. copy example config - `cp config.toml.example config.toml`
+2. Copy example config - `cp config.toml.example config.toml`
-3. edit `config.toml` to list your apps and their api keys
+3. Edit `config.toml` to list your apps and their api keys
-4. navigate to `./self-host/sessionator` and run.
+4. Navigate to `./self-host/sessionator` and run.

 ```sh
 go run . ingest